 The best program was recognized on the NIC website with a NIC Director’s Award for Corrections Innovation.

 Innovation is the “jet fuel” of any industry.
 Supporting innovation spurs experimentation.
 When coupled with rigorous evaluation, innovation can be a pivotal step in increasing the body of research evidence, providing knowledge of “what works.”
 Most important, innovations that are tested and proven effective can lead to process improvements, greater efficiency and increased program effectiveness.

 In a decentralized field like corrections, practitioners and policy makers in one jurisdiction may never learn of important innovations that solved a local problem somewhere else or increased effectiveness in another jurisdiction.
 By identifying, assessing and celebrating important innovations in corrections, NIC can help build and sustain a national process of discovery, innovation, and improvement that touches corrections agencies across the country.
 The NMPCI also helps identify important innovations that may be ready for rigorous evaluation to help build a more evidence-based foundation for corrections nationwide.

-How can my corrections agency participate?
+How could my corrections agency have participated?

 Nominations of innovative agency programs, teams, and collaborative efforts in the field of corrections are encouraged.
 Though nominations may be submitted by any group or individual, only public correctional agencies or not-for-profit agencies working in partnership with public correctional agencies will be eligible for recognition by NIC.

-What were the important dates?
+When were the important dates?

 The nomination process closed at midnight, April 30, 2018.